hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `use_root_namespace` - (Optional) Authenticate to the root Vault namespace.
 Conflicts with `namespace`.

+* `set_namespace_from_token` -(Optional) Defaults to `true`.
+In the case where the Vault token is for a specific namespace and the provider namespace is not configured, use the token namespace as the root namespace for all resources.

 * `skip_get_vault_version` - (Optional) Skip the dynamic fetching of the Vault server version.
   Set to `true` when the */sys/seal-status* API endpoint is not available.
 See [vault_version_override](#vault_version_override) for related info